Some people prefer to play poker. But for whatever reason, they may not be able to.

 Maybe there aren’t enough players.
 Maybe the tables are full.
 Or maybe they have a lousy poker face.

-This game’s similar to five card stud.
-You’re dealt 5 cards and have the objective of beating the dealer by having the best 5-card poker hand.
+This game is similar to five-card stud.
+You’re dealt five cards and have the objective of beating the dealer by having the best five-card poker hand.

 But that’s where the similarities end.

 We’ll cover the differences in a few minutes.
 Let’s first look at where Caribbean Stud comes from.

 Caribbean Stud’s background isn’t clear.
 There are numerous stories as to how it got started and who the creator is.

 One claim comes from poker and gambling expert David Sklansky.

 However, he says some aspects of the game were different.